The Ranch (2006 TV series): Cast

+The market square in Jeruzal, which in the series is a central location.

 Production

 Location

 Ranczo is set in the fictional small town of Wilkowyje, located near Radzyń Podlaski.
 The show is mainly filmed in Jeruzal, with scenes involving the exterior of one of the homes shot at a cottage located in Sokule.

 Seasons

 To date, the series has run for ten seasons.
 It was originally planned to end production in 2009, and the producers also tried to end the show in 2014, but due to its popularity, the programme kept being extended.

 Production

 Ranczo is produced by Studio A, part of ATM Grupa.

 Reception

 Ranczo was awarded the Telekamery Award for "Best Comedy Series" in 2009 and the Super Telekamery Award.